Self-Feedback: Everything You Need To Know

 Others may sometimes provide feedback that is inaccurate or too lenient.
 We cannot depend on the feedback of others alone.

 Self-feedback can also increase self-awareness and encourage team-building.
-It is a beneficial trait to have as it improves communication and leadership skills.
+It is a beneficial trait as it improves communication and leadership skills.
 A healthy communicative environment correlates with higher sales and customer retention.

 Also read: 7 Video Conferencing Etiquettes For You To Follow